codingforeveryone/today-i-learned/CONTRIBUTING.md

 If you find your TIL straying from these guidelines, consider

 - narrowing the scope of your TIL
 - splitting it up into multiple TILs
 - writing a blog post on the subject

+When adding your TIL, see [here for a concise guide on naming conventions for files/directories on GitHub](https://github.com/sofer/stuff/blob/master/naming.md).